alZyad/SquadQuizz/Readme.md

   - [x] Reveal of the question and/or options
   - [ ] Accessing the link of a quizz/lobby shows the current state of what the admin sees
 - [x] Accessing lobby or quizzes from another window on the same client correctly identifies the admin/player
-- [ ] Submitting an answer resolves the quizz after a hardcoded delay
+- [x] Submitting an answer resolves the quizz after a hardcoded delay
+- [ ] Make pages scrollable

 # Dev features